| Computer History |

 bits per square inch = 2 (T-1962)

 Where T is the current year.
-Moore used memory density as a measure of logic densisty, rather than the "gate count" or "transistor count" that is more common today.
-So, (for example) in 1965 the logic density would be 23 = 8 bits per square inch (which was true), and in 1997 it would be 235 = 34 billion (which is an overestimate, in fact we're only up to about 1 billion).
+By this formula, in 1965 the logic density would be 23 = 8 bits per square inch (which was true), and in 1997 it would be 235 = 34 billion (which is an overestimate, in fact we're only up to about 1 billion).

-Moore didn't actually say this, but it is the version most people have heard the statement that computer speed increases exponentially.
+Moore didn't actually address this, but it is the version most people have heard — the statement that computer speed increases exponentially.
 To make it precise, we'll relate the speed in floating point operations per second to the price P in dollars and the time T:

 speed = P * 1.53 (T-1973)